 One of the ways I live intentionally is to wake up and read my Bible first thing in the morning.
 I want to put God first every single day.
 Sometimes I get up, take my supplements and Lupus medication, grab a cup of my favorite green tea… and then read.
 But even on the days, I’m so busy that I forget, I do get into The Word at some point.

-But I try very hard not to forget.
-Because I can feel it when I miss my morning reading.
+I try very hard not to forget because I can feel it when I miss my morning reading.
 Not only am I running around, I feel anxious, my insecurities start to make me feel worthless (something from my past that I’ve had to work through), and I’m easily triggered when I see someone else is irritable.
 My intentional daily reading keeps me connected to the vine.

 Yes, I am the vine; you are the branches.
 Those who remain in Me, and I in them, will produce much fruit.
 For apart from Me you can do nothing. – John 15:5 NLT

 Other ways to live intentionally are to practice self-care, have a more organized life (keeping a set schedule) and home (keeping a peaceful home), and trusting God with your future (and your past) when you are feeling uncertain.
-More on these topics in the future.
+(Click the links to read more on these topics.)

 Healing is not about perfection… it’s about progress.
 Each step you take is another step in your growth and healing, so you can move past your pain, and embrace this season of divorce.